What is ADHD?

 - “ADHD: The Entrepreneur’s Superpower,” by Dr. Dale Archer, Forbes

 - Take ADDitude Magazine’s ADHD Self-Test for Women, created by By Sari Solden M.S., L.F.M.T.
-Completing this do-it-yourself symptom checklist will give you a better idea of whether you may have adult ADHD or not.
+Completing this self-test is not a diagnosis but it will give you a better idea of whether you may want to seek a professional assessment.

 - Hear from other women who have similar experiences.
 It can be a healing and relieving process to know you’re not alone and to have explanations for your unique way of being.